 I played golf for the first time 37 years ago.
-It was at Maryvale Golf Course in west Phoenix, and I remember little about the round except for the fact I couldn't wait to play again.
+It was at Maryvale Golf Course in west Phoenix (now known as Grand Canyon University Golf Course), and I remember little about the round except for the fact I couldn't wait to play again.

 Over the years I've had the good fortune of playing some of the finest courses in the Phoenix/Scottsdale area.
 I've played with friends, family members even the occasional celebrity -- Julius Erving in one memorable round.
 I've played in 115-degree heat, driving rain and winds of 40 mph.
 So, yes, I'd consider myself a knowledgeable voice when it comes to golf in the Valley.